thenexthub/Codira/docs/ReferenceGuides/UnderscoredAttributes.md

 An attribute that signals that a class declaration inherits its convenience initializers from its superclass.
-This implies that all designated initializers -- even those that may not be visible in a swiftinterface file -- are overridden.
+This implies that all designated initializers -- even those that may not be visible in a languageinterface file -- are overridden.
 This attribute is often printed alongside `@_hasMissingDesignatedInitializers` in this case.